top of page

 Using a combination of both methods, your broker will be able to get an accurate snapshot of your spending habits per month and this is used to assist in working out how much you can borrow.

+Savings are much less complicated. â€‹Lenders just want to see genuine savings held in your bank account over a 3-month period.
 You may have savings progressively increasing as you credit funds to your account, or you might have received a lump sum by way of gift or inheritance with the balance remaining the same over the 3 months.
 It really does not matter.
 You can even withdraw from your savings account from time to time so long as at the end of the 3 months, you have the required amount showing as your balance.

 There is a bit of confusion around using your rent payments as proof of genuine savings.
 Some people think if they are paying rent, then they don’t need a deposit but this is not the case.
 You still need to physically hold the deposit in your bank account.
 The rent you have paid does not replace the need for a deposit.